Love Versus Limerence: How To Tell The Difference?

 How To Identify Love

 Love can take on various forms and expressions depending on the person and the relationship.
-However, there are certain key characteristics of love that are worth noting:
+However, there are certain key characteristics of love worth noting:

 1. Affection: A deep affection for the other person is the hallmark of love.
-This may be expressed in a variety of ways, like physical touch, verbal affirmations, or acts of kindness and care.
+This may be expressed in many ways, like physical touch, verbal affirmations, or acts of kindness and care.

 2. Intimacy: Love is marked by a sense of intimacy and connection that is not always physical.
 It rather involves a feeling of closeness and emotional vulnerability that allows both people to share their thoughts, feelings, and desires with one another.